 One of the most common symptoms of bunions is inflammation in the feet and pain.
 To reduce this problem, you can do a very common and effective treatment that won’t cost you a lot and will only take a few minutes.

 What You Should Do

-- Boil 3 liters of water and then let sit.
+- Boil 3 liters of water and then let it sit.

-- Add 5 tablespoons of sea salt and then soak your feet in it for 15 minutes.
+- Add 5 tablespoons of sea salt or Epsom salt and then soak your feet in it for 15 minutes.